ppseprus/endpoint-validator/README.md

 - Relay URL health data to other services (see below)

 ## Services
-- _localhost.js_: is a dead simple server plugin that uses the `http` module of Node.js to display the latest health check data in the browser
+- monitoring.js_: is a dead simple server plugin that uses the `http` module of Node.js to display the latest health check data in the browser
 - _slack.js_: is a simple Slack Bot that sends messages to a given webhook if the URL responds with a bad HTTP status code or if the response data structure does not match a given schema

 ## Usage

     npm run start

-Or use the _localhost_ service and see the details in your browser
+Or use the Monitoring service and see the details in your browser

-    npm run start localhost
+    npm run start monitoring

 Or use the _slack_ service and get notified in Slack